LiveWithTrance/DS5690Presentation/README.md

 Traditional position embeddings can sometimes be problematic, especially when dealing with non-linear relationships in language or when handling sequences longer than those seen during training.
 ALiBi's head-specific constant bias simplifies the model without compromising on performance, making it an attractive choice for NLP tasks.

 3. **Advantages**:
    - **Simplification and Speed**: ALiBi simplifies the calculation of attention scores, making it faster than using traditional position embeddings.
-It does not require the additional computation and optimization that comes with learning position embeddings during training【47†(serp.ai)】.
+It does not require the additional computation and optimization that comes with learning position embeddings during training.
    - **Accuracy Maintenance**: The resulting attention scores obtained using ALiBi have been found to be just as accurate in predicting the model's output as those obtained using position embeddings【47†(serp.ai)】.
    - **Longer Sequence Handling**: ALiBi enables Transformer models to handle longer sequences at inference time compared to the sequences they were trained on, without using actual position embeddings【41†(Papers With Code)】.
    - **Ease of Implementation**: ALiBi is highlighted for its ease of implementation, especially in NLP applications where traditional position embeddings might not be ideal due to their complexity and computational overhead【47†(serp.ai)】.